$64.99 64.990000000 (ex. tax)

 Some manufacturers of probiotics use enterically coated capsules, which are said to protect the bacteria inside them from the harsh acidic conditions of the stomach.
 We, however, use robust strains of friendly bacteria that are known to survive at a low pH anyway, so we have no need for enteric coating.
 This means that our capsules can be opened, and the contents sprinkled on to food or drinks (so long as they are not hot or too acidic) with no loss to product integrity.
 Even if you open up our acidophilus capsule in this way, you can still be sure that the bacteria will survive and you are getting the full dose.
 You may like to read the following FAQ: Can I open probiotic capsules?

-*Different conditions may require different probiotic doses, where possible take a similar CFU (billions) count to that used in clinical trials into your specific health condition.
+Different health conditions may require different probiotic doses, so where possible take a supplement which contains a similar CFU (billions) count to that which has been used in clinical trials relating to your specific health issues.